Colorado Workers’ Compensation for Amazon Warehouse Employees

 Amazon workers’ compensation rights in Colorado

 Amazon is required by the state of Colorado to provide workers’ compensation for all full-time, part-time and seasonal workers.
 This includes fulfillment center warehouse team members.
 Independent contractors who deliver for Amazon may not be covered; however, this depends on the individual circumstances of your employment.

 Under Colorado workers’ compensation laws, you should receive compensation for medical expenses if you were injured in the course and scope of your employment.
-Medical benefits should cover the big things like emergency room visits and surgeries, as well as the small things like therapy and both prescription and non-prescription medications.
+Medical benefits should cover the big expenses like emergency room visits and surgeries, as well as the small expenses like therapy and prescription and non-prescription medications.

-If you are off work as a result of your injury, you should also receive wage loss benefits or temporary disability.
+If you’re off work as a result of your injury, you should also receive wage loss benefits or temporary disability.
 Temporary disability benefits are based on your average weekly wage, which includes sick pay and overtime.
-If your health insurance was canceled, this will also increase your average weekly wage, and therefore, the benefits you receive.
+If your health insurance was canceled, this would also increase your average weekly wage and, therefore, the benefits you receive.